|

 Else, helped make it an indisputable jazz classic; grudgingly perhaps, the Penguin Guide gives it four stars - their highest rating.

-But, Cannonball was very popular with the general public, thanks in part to his ingratiating personality; during concerts, he would launch into lengthy, humorous, spoken introductions that clearly pleased his audience.
+But, Cannonball was very popular with the general public, thanks in part to his ingratiating personality.
+During concerts, he would launch into lengthy, humorous, spoken introductions that clearly pleased his audience.
 His success, however, was mostly due a series of catchy, rock-solid singles he recorded in the years following his high profile work with Miles Davis.
-These include "Work Song" (1960), "African Waltz" (1961), "Jive Samba" (1962), "Save Your Love For Me" (1962), and one of the all-time great jazz
+These include "African Waltz" (1961), "Jive Samba" (1962), "Save Your Love For Me" (with Nancy Wilson, 1962), and one of the all-time great jazz

 Tragically, Cannonball's life and career were cut short by a stroke at age 46.
 But, his recorded legacy, I argue, makes him an important figure in both the hard bop